eliasgoldsztejn95/PTDRL/README.md

 It was taken from: https://github.com/TalFeiner/robot_description.

 ### Commands
-To launch the armadillo like robot launch:
+To launch the blattoidea robot launch:
 > roslaunch blattoidea blattoidea.launch